 - 1. The Clinical Placement Manager assigns clinical students to the clinical sites. - 2.
 Due to mandatory requirements for facilities, clinical assignments are made in advance, and cannot be changed per student requests. - 3.
-Clinical facilities are within a 100-mile radius from the college.
+Clinical facilities are within a 100-mile radius of the college.
 Although an attempt is made to keep driving to a minimum, there will be occasions when students will be asked to drive to a clinical location that is not close to their home.
 Liability for driving rests with the student. - 4.
 Approximately equal numbers of students will be assigned to each clinical area. - 5.
 Clinical assignments may include weekend/evening hours. - 6.
 Facilities have mandatory training requirements for students (e.g. computer training, etc.).

-Absence for this required training or for clinical orientation will jeopardize the student's clinical position. - 7.
-At the end of the semester, if there is a decrease in the number of students progressing to the next semester, reassignments to clinical and/or lab could be made.
-Students are responsible for checking the college schedule for changes.
-Students will be notified by telephone, email or mail prior to the beginning of the next semester.
+Absence for this required training or for clinical orientation will jeopardize the student's clinical placement.
+(It may result in clinical / course failure.)

-- 8. Out of sequence students will be offered clinical spots based on availability. - 9.
-Students who fail a course can submit a "Readmission to Clinical" form on the last day of the term. - 10.
+- 7. Students will be assigned to clinical and lab groups each semester.
+Students are responsible for checking the college schedule and their hocking email for updates.
+Students will be notified by email prior to the beginning of the next semester. - 8.
+Students who fail a course can submit a "Readmission to Clinical Application" on or after the last day of that term. - 9.
+Out of sequence students will be offered clinical placements based on availability. - 10.
 Out of sequence students are not guaranteed automatic re-entry into the next semester.

-ATTENDANCE POLICY FOR THEORY, CLINICAL AND SKILL/SIM LAB
+ATTENDANCE POLICY FOR THEORY, CLINICAL AND SKILLS/SIM LAB

 - The faculty believes that all scheduled learning activities including class, skills/sim lab, and clinical are essential.
-It is unacceptable to miss your nursing class.
+It is unacceptable to miss your nursing classes.
 Attendance at all class/course sessions is expected in order to promote success.
 Students who miss class for any reason are responsible to get materials, information and/or alternative assignments.
-Faculty members are responsible for presenting information in scheduled class and teaching sessions.
+Faculty members are responsible for presenting information in scheduled classes and teaching sessions.
 However, faculty are not responsible to provide materials/information to those who miss learning opportunities.
-Patterns of repeated class absence will be addressed. - If a student misses more than one day in skills/sim lab or clinical in the RN or PN program courses, it will result in a failure (course specific information can be found in the syllabus). - If a student misses more than two days in NT-2020, in the RN program, it will result in a failure (course specific information can be found in the syllabus). - Absences which interfere with a student's ability to meet the established clinical, skills/sim lab objectives are cause for review and may result in a failure of the course. - Absences should be reported to the clinical and lead instructor prior to the scheduled experience.
-Information about how to do this will be provided at the beginning of each semester. - Absences must be made up at the convenience of the instructor's schedule; the student will be expected to be flexible with excused make ups. - Unexcused make-ups are not permitted, and do not have to be granted. - Clinical make-up hours will be arranged with the clinical placement manager and the instructor. - Required clinical hours must be completed prior to the last day of the semester. - Tardiness should be reported to the clinical and lead instructor prior to the scheduled experience.
+Patterns of repeated class absence will be addressed. - If a student misses more than one day in skills/sim lab or clinical in an RN or PN program course, it will result in a failure (course specific information can be found in the syllabus). - Absences which interfere with a student's ability to meet the established clinical and/or lab objectives are cause for review and may result in a failure of the course. - Absences should be reported to the clinical/lab and lead instructor prior to the scheduled experience.
+Information about how to do this will be provided at the beginning of each semester. - Absences must be made up at the convenience of the instructor's schedule; the student will be expected to be flexible with excused make ups. - Clinical make-up hours will be arranged with the clinical placement manager and the instructor.
+Lab make-up hours will be arranged with the instructor. - Required clinical and lab hours must be completed prior to the last day of the semester. - Tardiness should be reported to the clinical and lead instructor prior to the scheduled experience.
 Information about how to do this will be provided at the beginning of each semester. - A student may not leave the assigned clinical facility during assigned hours unless directed to do so by the clinical faculty. - Each student is required to keep a record of clinical hours on a clinical log that will be submitted at the end of the semester.